2016 ARTICLE I

 Section 6: MEMBER EMERITUS

-The MEMBER EMERITUS classification may be awarded by the Board of Directors, upon any member in good standing with the Society for five (5) years or more, and has retired from the Safety, Health, or Environmental profession.
+The MEMBER EMERITUS classification may be awarded by the Board of Directors, upon any member in good standing with the Society for five (5) years or more, and has retired from the Safety or Health profession.
 After January 1, 2010, each new member emeritus will be charged Twenty-Five dollars ($25.00) per year to cover administrative expenses.

 Section 7: FELLOW